metaborg/spoofax-intellij/intellij-doc/IntelliJ Plugin development with Maven.md

     > * `/src/test/resources/` is a _Test Resources_ folder;
     > * `/target/` is an _Excluded_ folder.

+5. On the _Paths_ tab of the module, fix the module's output path. _Output path_ should be the `/target/classes/` subdirectory, and _Test output path_ should be the `/target/test-classes/` subdirectory.

+6. Uncheck the _Exclude output path_ checkbox.

-5. On the _Plugin Deployment_ tab of the module, fix the _Path to META-INF/plugin.xml_ to point to the new location of the `META-INF/plugin.xml` file at `/src/main/resources/`.
+7. On the _Plugin Deployment_ tab of the module, fix the _Path to META-INF/plugin.xml_ to point to the new location of the `META-INF/plugin.xml` file at `/src/main/resources/`.

     > You can see where IntelliJ expects the `plugin.xml` file to be in the `/my-plugin.iml` file.

-6. Delete the `/META-INF/` directory from the root of the module.
+8. Delete the `/META-INF/` directory from the root of the module.